PayalSagar/Facial-Expression-Recognition-using-VGG16/README.md

 # Facial-Expression-Recognition-using-VGG16
-Facial expression recognition is idetifying the expression on face.
+Facial expression recognition is identifying the expression on face.
 Considered 7 expressions those are Angry, Disgust, Fear, Happy, Sad, Surprise and Neutral.

 # Requirements
 * numpy